bluurryy/bump-scope/README.md

 This will penalize allocations of a smaller alignment as their size now needs to be rounded up the next multiple of `4`.

 This amounts to about 1 or 2 instructions per allocation.

+## `INIT` parameter?
+When `INIT` is true, the bump allocator is in an initialized state.
+That means that it has already allocated a chunk from its backing allocator.

+When `INIT` is false, the bump allocator may or may not have allocated chunks.
+You can only get an `INIT = false` bump from `Bump::uninit`.

+You need an initialized bump to create scopes via `scoped` and `scope_guard`.
+You can convert an uninitialized `Bump(Scope)` into an initialized one with `into_init` or `as_init(_mut)`.

+The point of uninitialized bump allocators is that they don't need to allocate memory and are const constructible when the feature `nightly-const-refs-to-static` is enabled.
+This makes a thread local bump constructible with the `const {}` syntax, making it more performant.

 [//]: # (END_OF_CRATE_DOCS)